 Love 1.4: Love for Pets was introduced and became an instant hit.
 This popular feature has been carried forward in all releases.
 Further patches to the In-Laws code were also issued.

 Love 2.0: Critics applauded the new, friendlier interface for Love, which divided the program into five sections: Agape, Eros, Narcissus, Familia, and Platonia.
 Users found it easier to get all sorts of Love.
 This was the version which made the product a household word.
 There were, however, system crashes caused by certain users attempting to make the product achieve things the designers did not anticipate.

 Love 2.02: Patches to the 2.0 code were installed to prevent affection crashes under unusual circumstances.

-Love 2.03: An Arraigned-Marriage module was added.
+Love 2.03: An Arranged-Marriage module was added.
 Love for Pre-Adolescents was extended to cover adolescents.